venusjivani/mantl/docs/getting_started/index.rst

           ``ansible -e ansible_python_interpreter=/path/to/python2``.

-The following steps assume that you have provisioned your cloud host by taking the steps listed in one of the guides listed above.
-We're going to assume you deployed hosts using Terraform.
+The following steps assume that you have provisioned your cloud host by taking the steps listed in one of the guides above.

 This project ships with a dynamic inventory file to read Terraform ``.tfstate`` files, `terraform.py`_.
-If you are not running Ansible from the root directory, or would like to use a custom inventory file, you can use the ``-i`` argument of ``ansible`` or ``ansible-playbook`` to specify the inventory file path.
+If you are not running Ansible from the root directory or would like to use a custom inventory file, you can use the ``-i`` argument of ``ansible`` or ``ansible-playbook`` to specify the inventory file path.